A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis: Observations and data reduction

-The reduced data cubes for NGC 3311 contain strong sky residuals at wavelengths $\lambda\gtrsim 7000$ \r{A}, clearly observed in the outer regions of the observations, but still noticeable even in the highest \ac{SNR} spaxels at the center of the galaxy.
-We clean the strongest lines with the \textsc{zap} code \citep{2016MNRAS.458.3210S} using the offset sky observations, but even after this process, over-subtracted OH line groups still dominate the spectra at larger wavelengths.
-However, the redder part of the optical MUSE spectra is crucial in determining variations in the low mass end of the \ac{IMF}, as dwarf stars emit strongly at redder wavelengths \citep{1994ApJS...95..107W,2012ApJ...747...69C}.
-We thus perform a second-order sky subtraction in parallel to the full spectral fitting modeling of the science data, as discussed in more detail in \S\ref{sec:modeling}.
+The reduced data cubes for NGC 3311 contain strong sky residuals at wavelengths $\lambda\gtrsim 7000$ \r{A}, which are clearly observed in the outer regions of the observations, but still noticeable even in the highest \ac{S/N} spaxels at the center of the galaxy.
+We clean the strongest lines with the \textsc{zap} code \citep{2016MNRAS.458.3210S} using the offset sky observations, but even after this process, over-subtracted OH line groups still dominate the spectra at longer wavelengths.
+However, the redder part of the optical MUSE spectra is crucial in determining variations in the low-mass end of the \ac{IMF}, as dwarf stars emit strongly at redder wavelengths \citep{1994ApJS...95..107W,2012ApJ...747...69C}.
+We therefore perform a second-order sky subtraction in parallel to the full spectral fitting modeling of the science data, as discussed in more detail in \S\ref{sec:modeling}.
 We then proceed to combine the two data cubes using customized Python and IDL scripts and the \textsc{Fits\_tools} package\footnote{\url{https://fits-tools.readthedocs.io}}.
-The seeings of the observations in the combined datacubes are \SI{1.08}{\arcsec} and \SI{1.26}{\arcsec} for fields I and II respectively.
+The seeing during the observations in the combined datacubes was \SI{1.08}{\arcsec} and \SI{1.26}{\arcsec} for fields I and II, respectively.

 We focus our analysis on the diffuse stellar halo of NGC 3311, but the whole area surrounding NGC 3311 contains a vast number of sources, including dwarf galaxies \citep{2008A&A...486..697M}, ultra-compact dwarfs, and globular clusters \citep{2011A&A...531A...4M}.
 To avoid the contamination of these systems, we have masked all compact sources detected with \textsc{sextractor} \citep{1996A&AS..117..393B} over an unsharpened-mask image of the combined data cube.